redpesk-labs/red-pak/QA/REDPAK.RKA.md

 *REDPAK* is an efficient tool for setting up light container isolation.

-After preseting the possible threats that could break correct *REDPAK* behaviour and that should be taken into account, this document establishes guidelines for *REDPAK* secure usage.
+After presenting the possible threats that could break correct *REDPAK* behaviour and that should be taken into account, this document establishes guidelines for *REDPAK* secure usage.